MaristArias/cmpt475F25/Presentations/README.md

 ## Class Presentation Topics

-This is completely voluntary, but it will benefit the class.
 You can pick one or more presentation topics and present them to the class for extra credit.
+This is completely voluntary, but it will benefit the whole class.

 ### **Potential Student Presentation Topics**

+***Note**: Each bullet item is a topic, they are just grouped by area.*

 #### **Software Development Practices**